ndiddy99/sbl/readme.txt

 --------------
 Helpful Notes
 --------------
-1) lib\libsat.a are all the libraries except per and cdc, in one archive file.
+1) lib\libsat.a are all the libraries in one archive file.

-2) the libraries were built with gcc version cygnus-2.6-95q1-SOA-950406 this version defaults to structure packing on
+2) the libraries were built with gcc version 8.4

 3) Refer to the following documents to learn how to use the library routines: